- Depending on the type and size of system, air-to-air heat pumps cost between £2,400 and £8,800

 Summary

-Air-to-air heat pumps are great if you’re looking to heat small individual rooms, and if you already have a way to heat your water.
+- Air-to-air heat pumps are great if you’re looking to heat small individual rooms or homes, but will need a seperate boiler or hot water cylinder for hot water.

-If you can afford an air or ground source heat pump, you’re much better off choosing that option.
+- If you can afford an air or ground source heat pump, and would like to keep your radiator or underfloor heating sytem, you might be better off choosing that option.

 Ready to start receiving heat pump quotes?
 Fill in our simple form here with a few details and we’ll put you in touch with our trusted suppliers.
 They’ll get back to you with bespoke heat pump quotes for you to compare.